dlemon/mongoose-gm/README.md

 This module is an extension to mongoose-gridstore.
 This release offers automatic resizing of images, and adds it as attachment to the schema.

 ### mongoose-gridstore
 All functionality of mongoose-gridstore is inherited.
 Full API of mongoose-gridstore is added to your schema.
-See the mongoose gridstore README.md for the API.
+See the mongoose-gridstore README.

 ### imagemagick
 This module depends on imagemagick, which in turn depends on the imagemagick CLI installed.
 Without it, it does not work.
-See the README.md of imagemagick for details.
+See the imagemagick README.

 ## Example